calint/tang-nano-9k--riscv--cache-psram/README.md

 [ ] fully pipe-lined core
 [ ] consider FIFO in UART
 -------------------------------------------------------------------------------------------------------------
+[x] samples/echo: study why lhu, slli then srai instead of lw
+    => signed short, make it into int
+[x] uarttx: run on posedge clk
+[x] UART read 'short' and return 0xffff for no data available or 0xXX for byte read including 0
+    => int instead makes the assembler code better
 [x] study why terminal drops characters
     => receive is being overrun but how can baud 9600 outpace 20 MHz?
        => due to 'uart_send_char()'?